 Kissing Hand Activities for the First Day

 One of my favorite ways to start the first day of school in Pre-K or Kindergarten is by doing Kissing Hand activities.
-The Kissing Hand is a precious little book with the lovable character, Chester Racoon, who captures children’s hearts right away because Chester misses his mom and is nervous about starting school.
+The Kissing Hand is a precious little book with a lovable character, Chester Racoon, who captures children’s hearts right away because Chester misses his mom and is nervous about starting school.
+Surely, every one of your little learners can relate to Chester!
 I’ve created several Kissing Hand activities to go along with the book to make the first day of school memorable and comforting!

 BEFORE the First Day of School

 At Open House, I send home a QR code tag that has a link to The Kissing Hand being read online.
 It encourages parents to let their child listen to the book the night before school starts.
-(It also includes a web link for those who don’t know how to use a QR code app.)
+(It also includes a web link for those who don’t know how to use a QR code.)
+You could even record yourself reading the book on a YouTube video, and then give parents a QR code link to that read-aloud so children can get familiar with you before the first day.

 I also bake Kissing Hand cookies the night before school starts.
 We eat them at snack time our very first day.
 (Be sure you’ve had parents fill out allergy information at Open House before sharing any food with the children!)
 You could also bag these up as an end of the day treat for children to take home.